HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_dx_compose/enable_search.md

 # Enabling and disabling Search

 This document outlines configurations to enable and disable Search in HCL Digital Experience (DX) Compose using the `values.yaml` file.
-With Search, you can search WCM and Portal items using Opensearch.
+Search introduces a new user interface along with a new backend service that utilizes OpenSearch to provide a seamless search experience.

 ## Search configuration